atkirtland/cps/README.md

 This is a small repository to remember some of the old assignments.
 It would be cool to make this bigger, adding more old assignments and projects.

+Please follow the format of the existing files.
+Project folder should be Name & Name, in alphabetical order by last name, with inner folder the group's project folder (titled after the project).